keyhuan/urban-parakeet/README.md

 https://www.kaggle.com/CooperUnion/anime-recommendations-database?select=anime.csv

 # Purpose
 The purpose of this notebook is to share how to apply some basic exploratory data analysis techniques to things that might interest you.
-In this project, it would be swimming a bit in the anime data pool.
+In this project, we'll be swimming a bit in the anime data pool.

 # Output